outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 These objects are devices, system functions, interrupts, shared memories, another task.

-All these resources can be considered as objects to which access control is associated to a key. for example, acessing a crypto device would require a *crypto-device-key*, while acessing an interrupt line would require the corresponding *interrupt-line-key*.
+All these resources can be considered as objects to which access control is associated to a key. for example, accessing a crypto device would require a *crypto-device-key*, while accessing an interrupt line would require the corresponding *interrupt-line-key*.

 As a consequence, all resources require a specific key possession from the requester.
 This is the initial principle of the Bell-Lapadula RBAC model.

-In Sentry, an *easy to understand* capabitility based model is implemented that behave in such a way.
+In Sentry, an *easy to understand* capability based model is implemented that behave in such a way.
 All resources (devices, shared memory, interrupts, dma streams) are associated to a key denoted capability, that is required to access the resource.